sesevgen/Citrine-Challenge/README.md

 The main knob adjusting speed vs sampling uniformity is the decay.
 * Increasing decay increases runtime, but also the sampling quality.
 Increasing it to 0.995 makes the alloy.txt benchmark take 16 seconds, but dramatically improves point spread.

-Steps parameter may or may not influence speed and spread, depending on average steps per point.
+Steps parameter may or may not influence speed and spread, depending on average successful steps per point.
 * Decreasing steps may increase runtime, but also may increase sampling quality.
 Changing it to 10 makes alloy.txt benchmark take 9.3 seconds.